tylerp08/BigIdeasLab_Recreational/README.md

 Link:

 Overview:
-To determine the best neighborhood in Pittsburgh for recreational sports, we analyzed datasets on playgrounds, pools, and courts/rinks, with individual notebooks showcasing the counts for each.
+To determine the best neighborhood in Pittsburgh for recreational activties, we analyzed datasets on playgrounds, pools, and courts/rinks, with individual notebooks showcasing the counts for each.